 Many bloggers don’t really make money directly from their blogs.
 Those who sell or recommend products usually make money from their email list.

-It is via email where trust is built, and people buy from bloggers they know, trust, and like.
+Through email, trust is built, and people buy from bloggers they know, trust, and like.

 Step 5.
 Sign up with an affiliate program

 It’s time to make money with your blog!
 Find a few affiliate programs to join and begin recommending products in your blog posts.
-The best affiliate program I’m a member of are Amazon Associates, Shareasale, and FlexOffers.
+The best affiliate programs I’m a member of are Amazon Associates, Shareasale, and FlexOffers.